 How Is Mohs Surgery Performed?

-Dr. Krathen performs Mohs surgery as an outpatient procedure using a local anesthetic.
+Mohs surgery is performed at Essential Dermatology as an outpatient procedure using a local anesthetic.
 He begins by removing the visible portion of the tumor along with a thin strip of surrounding skin called a margin.
 The tissue is prepared and then examined under a microscope to determine whether the margin is clear of cancerous cells.
 If not, another layer of tissue is removed from the edges of the surgical site.
 The process repeats until the layer of removed tissue is entirely free of cancer.

 Depending on the size and location of the cancer, the surgical site may be left open to heal on its own, closed with sutures, or reconstructed.